yuanming-hu/fc4/README.md

  - `python dataset.py`, and wait for it to finish
  - `python show_patches.py` to view **data-augmented** patches.
 Press any key to see the next patch.
 You can use this data provider to train your own network.

+3) **How train the model?**
+ - First, make sure you have preprocessed the data.
+ - `python fc4.py train example`, and wait for it to finish.
+The model will be located at `models/fc4/example/`
+ - Note that there are three folds and you need to modify Ln 99 of `config.py` to `FOLD = 1` or `FOLD = 2` for other two folds.

+4) **Where to see the visualized confidence maps?**
+ You can look at how the confidence map evolves at the folders `models/fc4/example/testXXXXsummaries_0.500000`.

+5) **Pretrained model?**
+ - Coming soon.

 # Bibtex
 ```
 @inproceedings{hu2017fc,